Conditions

 • May recommend to induce vomiting depending on what was ingested

-• May call poison control (see page on Toxins)
+• May call poison control (see the page on Toxins)

 • Transport quickly to a veterinarian